You may say that you thrive under certain types of

 33. What motivates you to do your best on the job?

-This is a personal trait that only you can say, but good examples are:
+This is a personal trait that only you can say, but good

 Challenge, Achievement, Recognition